New around here?

 There comes a time when our pens tire, our minds wander, our eyes grow weary.
 And so, we step away.
 To restore.
 To reflect.
 To set aside our phones in hopes of finding a different kind of connection.
 To search for the kind of grit that disguises itself as the wear of a long day.
 To go off course...

 Because when we do this — when we take this leap — we become better and braver.
 We find a sense of clarity about who we are and what we want to create, and we fill ourselves back up again, all in hopes of becoming full.
 Knowing the best ideas are sparked outside the four corners of our desk, we believe in getting out there to see, explore, move, create, and become.
-Tag along here with the travels of five people from our team — five different lenses that illustrate what can be gained when we have the courage to step away.
+Tag along here with the travels of four people from our team — five different lenses that illustrate what can be gained when we have the courage to step away.

 With Alex, Community Team Member